giuliaelle/GBF-algorithm/README.md

 1. Clone or download this repository.
 2. Open Matlab and navigate to the folder where the files are located.
 3. Run the `Roots_GBF` function with your defined parameters.
-4. To explore predefined examples, run `demo.m`.
+4. To explore predefined examples, run `Demo.m`.

 ---